jjiajun/pom-token/README.md

 - Fetches the total supply of POM tokens in the economy

 ### Mint 3 Tokens
 - Mints 3 POM tokens that are added to your Metamask wallet address.
-3 POM tokens will be added to the total supply of POM too.
+3 POM tokens will be added to the total supply of POM too
-- Only the owner of the contract can do this for now.
+- Only the owner of the contract can do this for now
 -  It takes up to 15s for each transaction to go through, therefore I will not be showing the Total Supply after minting due to the time-limit of GIFs

 <div align="center">